advboxes/perceptron-benchmark/usecase_pytorchmodel.md

 # Use Case 2 Prepare ResNext101_32x4d PyTorch Model

 The model we try to port is [ResNext101_32x4d]([https://github.com/open-mmlab/mmclassification](https://github.com/open-mmlab/mmclassification)).
-This is an opensource project from
+This is an opensource project from OpenMMLab.